mohammadsilwadi/reading-note-301/read15.md

 ## Components

 A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.
  A component is one of the core building blocks of React.
-Components have props and status we use them to make our react app to interact with our react app  we can changethe status i by using set status the prop are immutability we cant change it.
+Components have props and status we use them to make we react app to interact with our react app we can change the status I by using set status the prop are immutability we cant change it.

 ## lists and keys